 Here are some mental health and pregnancy guidelines that you can follow at your level to take care of your mental health during pregnancy:

-1. Take Good Care Of Yourself
+1. Take Good Care of Yourself

 3. Healthy Diet

-Eat a good diet, which is loaded with all the essential nutrients.
+Eat a healthy diet, which is loaded with all the essential nutrients.
 Eating good food is not only good for your growing baby but eating the right kind of diet also helps you in feeling good about yourself.